 The eugenics movement became widely seen as a legitimate way to improve society and was supported by such people as Winston Churchill, Margaret Sanger, Theodore Roosevelt and John Harvey Kellogg.
-Eugenics became an academic discipline at many prominent colleges, including Harvard University, Dartmouth College, University of Washington and Massachusetts Institute of Technology (MIT), among many others.
+Eugenics became an academic discipline at many prominent colleges, including Harvard University, among many others.
 From the outset, the movement also had critics, including lawyer and civil rights advocate Clarence Darrow as well as scientists who refuted the idea that “purity” leads to fewer negative gene mutations.
 Nevertheless, between 1927 and the 1970s, there were more than 60,000 compulsory sterilizations performed in 33 states in the United States; California led the nation with over 20,000.
 Experts think many more sterilizations were likely performed, but not officially recorded.

 Adolf Hitler based some of his early ideas about eugenics on the programs practiced in the United States.
 He was its most infamous practitioner; the Nazis killed tens of thousands of disabled people and sterilized hundreds of thousands deemed inferior and medically unfit.
 After World War II and the Holocaust, the American eugenics movement was widely condemned.
 However, sterilization programs continued in many states until the mid-1970s.